Aliht72/ML-Aus-weather-database/README.md

 # Data Mining Project

 This repository contains code and data for a data mining project completed by Ali Hosseini as part of Data mining.
-The project aims to [briefly describe the project goal or objective].
+The project aims to This project focuses on using Data Mining techniques to build a weather prediction model for Australia.
+Weather forecasting has been a challenging problem worldwide due to its numerous applications, including agriculture, water resources, and human activities.
+The project aims to recognize the methods suitable for predicting tomorrow's weather, focusing on whether it will rain or not.
+The dataset contains ten years of daily weather observations from forty-nine of the biggest cities across Australia, including 23 variables and over 145,000 rows.

 ## Data